frappe/frappe_io/frappe_io/www/docs/user/en/debugging.md

 Monitor logs request and job metadata.
 To enable this feature set `monitor: 1` in `site_config.json` or `common_site_config.json`.

-Monitored transaction are stored in `monitor.json.log` file in `logs` directory.
+Collected data is buffered in redis cache and periodically moved to `monitor.json.log` file in `logs` directory with a scheduled job `frappe.monitor.flush`.

 ```JSON
 {